Martina Bircher

 Martina Bircher (/de/; born 13 April 1984) is a Swiss economist and politician who currently is a member-elect of the Executive Council of Aargau.
 She served as a member of the National Council (Switzerland) for the Swiss People's Party between 2019 and 2024.

 Early life and education

 Bircher was born 13 April 1984 in Zürich, Switzerland.
 She primarily grew-up in Niederwil, Aargau where she attended public schools.
 She initially completed a commercial apprenticeship at Alu Menziken.
 Bircher then studied economics at the University of Applied Sciences Northwestern Switzerland with a major in controlling.

 Professional career

 Bircher had her initial work experience in the retail field before joining Swiss Post in 2014, in a project manager position.
 She currently works as a self-employed consultant and advisor (Bircher Consulting) and is a paid member of ZofingenRegio, a regional association.
-Further, she volunteers on several board of trustees, such as; Winterhilfe Aargau, Villmergen (welfare services); AGS Aargauer Suchthilfe, Aarau (addition treatment and prevention); Willy-Mettler-Stiftung, Aarburg (integration of disabled people) as well as an executive director of PIKOM, Aarau (non-partisan information committee) and Perspective CH in Aarau.
+Further, she volunteers on several board of trustees, such as; Winterhilfe Aargau, Villmergen (welfare services); AGS Aargauer Suchthilfe, Aarau (addiction treatment and prevention); Willy-Mettler-Stiftung, Aarburg (integration of disabled people) as well as an executive director of PIKOM, Aarau (non-partisan information committee) and Perspective CH in Aarau.